 and evaluation within the course can be made;

-M. Reminder to students about their responsibility to submit a
+M. In the case of a GE course, a reminder to students about their responsibility to submit a

-designated assignment (or

-assignments) from GE courses to the GE ePortfolio;
+designated assignment(s) from GE courses to the GE Portfolio;

 N. Statement referring to the university's policies regarding adding and dropping courses, the

 honor code, including cheating and plagiarism, copyright, and computer usage; these may